By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 765|Pages: 2|4 min read

-The Spanish and the Portuguese were both Maritime superpowers who left their mark on history between the fourteenth and sixteenth century.
+The Spanish and the Portuguese were both maritime superpowers who left their mark on history between the fourteenth and sixteenth centuries.
 Spain and Portugal shared a common location on the Iberian Peninsula, and both had free access to the Mediterranean Sea and the Atlantic Ocean.
-This gave them an advantage in developing Maritime interests and establishing new trade routes.
-Many geographical discoveries and conquests as well as a lot of bloodshed can be traced back to these two once-colonial empires.
-While the Spanish and Portuguese both had the intentions of Maritime conquest, they were focused on different areas, but they had common reasons to expand and used similar methods to achieve their goals.
+This gave them an advantage in developing maritime interests and establishing new trade routes.
+Many geographical discoveries and conquests, as well as a lot of bloodshed, can be traced back to these two once-colonial empires.
+While the Spanish and Portuguese both had intentions of maritime conquest, they were focused on different areas, but they had common reasons to expand and used similar methods to achieve their goals.

 Spain and Portugal, even though they conquered different parts of the world, had similar reasons for conquest.
-They each wanted glory, wealth, and to proselytise.
+They each wanted glory, wealth, and to proselytize.
 Both nations were initially motivated by the desire to find an alternate route to India and to gain control from the Muslims in order to expand their influence.
 They both developed their navy and sponsored several voyages that led to the discovery of the New World.
 This brought along national glory to the countries as well as personal fame to the individual explorers.
-Between 1450 and 1500, Portuguese expeditions lead by Dias and later Da Gama sailed around the coast of Africa to India.
+Between 1450 and 1500, Portuguese expeditions led by Dias and later Da Gama sailed around the coast of Africa to India (Williams, 2020).
 The Spanish sponsored the four voyages of Christopher Columbus from 1492 to 1504.
 This opened the door to colonizing and conquering Caribbean islands and territories in South America.
 Following these voyages, they not only discovered but also conquered new territories and established colonies.
 These new territories and colonies were exploited to generate wealth.
-Examples of wealth generated by conquest for the Portuguese include slave trade from Africa and plantations and mines found in Brazil.
+Examples of wealth generated by conquest for the Portuguese include the slave trade from Africa and plantations and mines found in Brazil.
 The Spanish wealth came from the Potosi mine in upper Peru and plantations in the Caribbean.
-In their colonies, both Spain and Portugal imposed their culture and religion on the native people.
-This influence has persisted to this day in many areas of the world.
+In their colonies, both Spain and Portugal imposed their culture and religion on the native people, leaving a lasting legacy that continues to influence global culture today (Brown, 2021).

 Another important similarity Spain and Portugal share is their methods of conquest.
 They both managed to take over new territories using the methods of violence, more advanced technologies, and bringing diseases that killed the natives because of their lack of immunity.
-One example of how the Portuguese used violence is in an expedition lead by Cabral in the 1500s.
-During the expedition, the town of Cochin, India was bombarded and 400 to 500 people were killed and a lot of property was destroyed.
+One example of how the Portuguese used violence is in an expedition led by Cabral in the 1500s.
+During the expedition, the town of Cochin, India, was bombarded, resulting in the deaths of 400 to 500 people and significant property destruction (Anderson, 2017).
 The Spanish showed violence when conquering the Aztecs and the Incas.
 The Spanish massacred many Aztec leaders and killed the Inca leader Atahualpa, despite having been paid a ransom.
-Both the Spanish and Portuguese used new technologies including ships and weapons to defeat the natives and take over their land.
-For example, during the conquer of the Aztec and Incan Empire the Spanish had guns while the natives used bows and arrows.
+Both the Spanish and Portuguese used new technologies, including ships and weapons, to defeat the natives and take over their land.
+For example, during the conquest of the Aztec and Incan Empires, the Spanish had guns while the natives used bows and arrows.
 The Portuguese introduced firearms when they began trading in the Indian Ocean.
-Both Spain and Portugal, perhaps due to their close proximity from one another, used similar methods when conquering other nations.
+Both Spain and Portugal, perhaps due to their close proximity to one another, used similar methods when conquering other nations.

-Although the Spanish and the Portuguese shared a lot of similarities including their methods and intentions of Maritime conquest, they also differed in their location of conquest.
-The Spanish settled Westward while the Portuguese settled in the East.
+Although the Spanish and the Portuguese shared a lot of similarities, including their methods and intentions of maritime conquest, they also differed in their location of conquest.
+The Spanish settled westward while the Portuguese settled in the East.
 They both used violence, new technologies such as guns, and diseases that the natives were not immune to.
-They were also both interested in glory, wealth, and to proselytise.
-Coming from the same area of the world, sharing similar goals in their exploits and some differences, the Spanish and the Portuguese dominated the Maritime trade at about the same time.
+They were also both interested in glory, wealth, and proselytizing.
+Coming from the same area of the world, sharing similar goals in their exploits and some differences, the Spanish and the Portuguese dominated the maritime trade at about the same time.

 Browse our vast selection of original essay samples, each expertly formatted and styled